 When it comes to statins, skipping doses could cost you your life.
-A 2007study found that skipping statin medication more than doubles your risk for a heart attack, stroke, or other cardiovascular event.
-These conditions are entirely avoidable if you take your medication as your doctor prescribed.
+A 2007 study found that skipping statin medication more than doubles your risk for a heart attack, stroke, or other cardiovascular event.
+These conditions are entirely avoidable if you take your medication as your doctor prescribes.

 Get regular testing